bablokb/pico-st7735/README.md

 The code was developed for PIC MCUs, but porting it to the Pico was straightforward.

-The library-code is in directory `lib-st7735`, a demo and test-program in directory `demo`.
+The library-code is in directory `lib-st7735`.
+A demo and test-program is in another repository <https://github.com/bablokb/pico-st7735-demo>.

 You can build, run and debug as you do with other projects from within VS-Code, the editor automagically detects that the executable is within a subdirectory instead of within the top-level dir.